Chart Color Schemes

 Morphettville shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Morphettville, 29.1% of residents aged 15 and above hold university qualifications, slightly higher than the South Australian average of 25.7%.
-Bachelor degrees are most common at 20.3%, followed by postgraduate qualifications (6.9%) and graduate diplomas (1.9%).
-Vocational credentials are also prevalent, with 29.6% of residents aged 15 and above holding such qualifications.
+In Morphettville, 29.1% of residents aged 15 years and above have university qualifications, which is higher than the South Australian average of 25.7%.
+Bachelor degrees are the most prevalent at 20.3%, followed by postgraduate qualifications (6.9%) and graduate diplomas (1.9%).
+Vocational credentials are also common, with 29.6% of residents aged 15 years and above holding such qualifications.

 This includes advanced diplomas (9.5%) and certificates (20.1%).
 Educational participation is high, with 25.2% of residents currently enrolled in formal education.
-This includes 7.5% in primary education, 6.6% in tertiary education, and 5.2% pursuing secondary education.
+Of these, 7.5% are in primary education, 6.6% in tertiary education, and 5.2% pursuing secondary education.

 Frequently Asked Questions - Education